Supporting the Mental Health of Students with Intellectual and Developmental Disabilities Part 1

-Part 1 of this series defines intellectual and developmental disabilities (IDDs) and describes signs of mental health challenges in students with IDDs.
-View Part 1 Recording and Slides Here
+Part 1 of this two-part series defines intellectual and developmental disabilities (IDDs) and describes signs of mental health challenges in students with IDDs.

 About the Speaker